-The field report can be split by a variety of variables.
+The Response Summary can be split by a variety of variables.
 To select a variable for the split, open the "Split Report by:" menu at the top of the report, select the variable or variables to split the report by, and click "split."

-By default, there are several variables that the Field Report can be split by.
-No setup is required for the variables available in the "Split Report by:" menu below.
+By default, there are several variables that the Response Summary can be split by.
+No setup is required for the variables available in the "Split Report by:" menu.

-The Field Report can be split by the following variables:
+The Response Summary can be split by the following variables:

 - decLang: Languages added to the survey.